lucasfernando06/lucasfernando06/README.md

 ### Welcome, I'm Lucas! 👋

+Brazilian Software Engineer with more than 4 years of experience, always working with Full Stack Software development.
+Despite that, my main area is Frontend.
+I have a degree in Computer Science from Fumec University and I'm currently working at Actio Brasil as a Tech Lead.
-Brazilian Full Stack Developer (WEB), graduated in Computer Science from FUMEC University and always looking for new knowledge.
-Working on challenging projects, contributing and evolving daily.
+Since I started my career, I've been working with amazing professionals and always on challenging projects, evolving daily.

 I have experience in technologies such as:
 - React JS,